legout/flowerpower/README.md

 **FlowerPower** is a Python framework designed for building, configuring, scheduling, and executing data processing pipelines with ease and flexibility.
 It promotes a modular, configuration-driven approach, allowing you to focus on your pipeline logic while FlowerPower handles the orchestration.

 It is leveraging the [Hamilton](https://github.com/DAGWorks-Inc/hamilton) library for defining dataflows in a clean, functional way within your Python pipeline scripts.
 Pipelines are defined in Python modules and configured using YAML files, making it easy to manage and understand your data workflows.
-FlowerPower integrates with job queue systems like [APScheduler](https://github.com/scheduler/apscheduler) and [RQ](https://github.com/rq/rq), enabling you to schedule and manage your pipeline runs efficiently.
+FlowerPower integrates with job queue systems like [RQ](https://github.com/rq/rq), enabling you to schedule and manage your pipeline runs efficiently.
 It also provides a web UI (Hamilton UI) for monitoring and managing your pipelines.
 FlowerPower is designed to be extensible, allowing you to easily swap components like job queue backends or add custom I/O plugins.
 This flexibility makes it suitable for a wide range of data processing tasks, from simple ETL jobs to complex data workflows.